nadzyah/baseline-data-form/README.md

 ## Feedback

-A customer can provide you with a feedback which is editable.
+A customer can provide you with editable feedback.

 # Development